pandas-dev/pandas/web/pandas/community/blog/asv-pandas-grant.md

 We also built a strong teamwork partnership.
 We helped each other a lot as we had numerous one-on-one calls to understand the tasks better.
-We always looked for ways to support each other from the technical side and encouraged when needed.
+We always looked for ways to support each other from the technical side and encouraged each other when needed.
 For us, it was professional and human growth.

 ### Running an Open Source Software Sprint
 The knowledge and experience acquired in this process allowed us to